Nets need to get non-Big 3 players involved in offense

 Nets know they need to get non-Big 3 players involved in offense for Game 4

-"I thought for big portions we got a little stagnant," Nets coach Steve Nash.
+"I thought for big portions, we got a little stagnant," Nets coach Steve Nash said.
 "We got away from our movement.
 James was scoring in isolation, Kevin was scoring in isolation, but I still think that we can be more difficult to guard in general if we move the ball and get to isolations as a second resort.
 We’ve got to learn from this, take something from it."

 Game 3 was just the 11th game together for the Big 3 this season.
 So it’s obvious the easiest thing for them to do at this point is to rely on their one-on-one ability to score.
 After all, they are three of the greatest isolation players in the NBA.
 But the Nets have shown they are more effective when they space the floor and move the ball until it finds open shooters.

-Indeed, the Nets played far better defense in Game 2 than they did while giving up 125 points in Game 3.
+Indeed, the Nets played far better defense in Game 2 than in Game 3, when they gave up 125 points.
 Their efficiency on offense helped the defense because the Celtics had to take the ball out of the basket so often and couldn’t get up and down in transition as easily.

 So Nash’s message to his team between games was to focus on ball movement and finding the open shooter.